stevencombs/retrocombs.github.io/_drafts/2020-11-15-plus4-chapter6-beginning-basic.md

 ```
 **💾 On Disk:** `06 ONE TO TEN`

+> **NOTE:** Earlier, I mentioned the concept of *exception handling* Lines 40 and 50 includes this concept.
+The program will not stop functioning if the users inputs any number outside our specified range of 1 through 10.

-> **NOTE:** The user's manuals original code required the user to type in 99 numbers!
+> **NOTE:** The user's manual original code required the user to type in 99 numbers!
 We have far too many important things to learn about our Commodore Plus/4 than how to type in 99 unique numbers between 1 and 10.

 ## REM Statements

-Use the `REM` statement to add comments to your code.
-These can be their own unique lines or added at the end of lines.
-REM statements are often used to show credit or to describe a line's operation.
+Use a `REM` statement to add comments to your code.
+These can be their own unique lines or added at the end of lines. `REM` statements are often used to show credit or describe a line's operation.
 Below are a few examples:

 ```basic
 10 REM TITLE: REM STATEMENTS